Dayton Dragons Daily Playoff Race Update

 If the Dragons qualify for the playoffs, they will host the Lake County Captains in game one of the first round on Tuesday, September 10 at 7:05 pm at Day Air Ballpark.
 The first round is a best-of-three series.
 The winner of the first round will advance to the Midwest League Championship Series, which is also a best-of-three series.
 Potential home playoff dates for the Dragons in the second round are September 17 and 18.

-Tonight (Tuesday, August 27), the Dragons begin a crucial six-game home series against West Michigan (the series runs August 27-September 1).
+The Dragons continue a big home series against West Michigan on Wednesday night at 7:05 (the series runs August 27-September 1).

 • Discuss this story on the Midwest League message board...